-Let me show you exactly how this works:
+Let us show you exactly how to start this:

 When you feel like you’ve achieved something you want to share, make a quick note of it and what it entailed.
 Before you know it, you’ll have racked up a number of achievements and reached several milestones.

 Enough to form a weekly dev blog/diary I should think.